 If you have any questions, please feel free to leave me a comment!

-“Puppy biting is a very bad habit, a habit that can cause your harm!
-A habit that can cost you thousands of dollars in dog training, replacing personal items, vet bills and more… A habit that can be CURED if you put in the effort it!
+“Puppy biting is a terrible habit, a habit that can cause you harm!
+A habit that can cost you thousands of dollars in dog training, replacing personal items, vet bills, and more.
+A habit that can be CURED if you put in the effort it!